The new shantytown

 No hay anuncios

-On another scale, the same happens in metropolitan municipalities and those in the second ring.
-The city of Barcelona invests 51 million euros in addressing homelessness, but in this municipal term, it applies restrictions in the municipal registry for those without a fixed address that have made it cease to be a magnet for homeless people, points out social educator Judit Franco, head of the Espai Obert project at La Vinya in L'Hospitalet.
+On another scale, the same happens in metropolitan and second-ring municipalities.
+The city of Barcelona invests 51 million euros in addressing homelessness, but during this municipal term, it is applying restrictions in the municipal register for those without a fixed address that have made it cease to be a pole of attraction for homeless people, points out social educator Judit Franco, head of the Espai Obert project at La Vinya de l'Hospitalet.
 How many people have left Barcelona?
-It is not known, but it is detected that since the capital is stricter, there are more movements towards less crowded places, although it is also true that with fewer services.
+It is not known, but it is detected that because the capital is stricter, there are more displacements to other less crowded places, although it is also true that with fewer services.

-Municipal social services have also experienced an increase in users (social exclusion, dependency, immigration, etc.) and staff have to dedicate a lot of time to bureaucracy.
-"We put out fires rather than do prevention because we can't," warn social workers.
+Municipal social services have also suffered an increase in users (social exclusion, dependency, immigration, etc.) and staff have to dedicate a lot of time to bureaucracy.
+“We stop the bleeding more than we do prevention because we can't,” warn social workers.
 Without help or social networks, falling into poverty is synonymous with chronic exclusion that is very difficult to overcome.

 Cargando